MikyStar/IDLE/README.md

 - Mongoose
 - GraphQL
 - GraphiQL
+- JWT
+- Bcrypt
 - Docker

 ## Running it

-`You'll need the .env files obviously not commited but also Docker and docker-compose`
+`You'll need the .env files obviously not commited but also Docker and docker-compose or just use npm start inside server and client`

 ```sh
 # To run the server